geniusyield/dex-contracts-api/README.md

 Thanks to the programming language agnostic RESTful API, any modern programming language could be used to implement trading strategies and/or SOR, MMBs.

-Intergration with the Genius Yield DEX has never been easier.
+Integration with the Genius Yield DEX has never been easier.

+> [!TIP]
+> Have a look at sample configuration in [Building locally from source using the Haskell Toolchain](#building-locally-from-source-using-the-haskell-toolchain) section for thorough explanation of options made available to configure the server.

 ### Building locally from source using Docker